leinaxd/NOTES/digital_image_processing/Lecture_23/readme.md

 Its like flattening the channel array of an image.
 Also its like a multi resolution solution.
 Increase resolution to improve grayscale color.

+Your eyes should be able to filter each H pattern and translate to a gray porcentage.

 The perceptual quality depends on several factors
 - Halftone Matrix size (resolution of your printer)